-All share classes will be issued in registered form only.
-For share classes whose reference currencies are not identical to the currency of account of the Sub-Fund (the "share classes in foreign currencies"), the fluctuation risk of the reference currency price for those share classes is hedged against the currency of account of the Sub-Fund.
-Provision is made for the amount of the hedging to be between 95% and 105% of the total net assets of the share class in foreign currency.
-Changes in the market value of the portfolio, as well as in subscriptions and redemptions of share classes in foreign currencies, can result in the hedging temporarily surpassing the aforementioned range.
+All Share Classes will be issued in registered form only.
+For Share Classes whose Reference Currencies are not identical to the currency of account of the Sub-Fund (the "share classes in foreign currencies"), the fluctuation risk of the Reference Currency price for those Share Classes is hedged against the currency of account of the Sub-Fund.
+Provision is made for the amount of the hedging to be between 95% and 105% of the total net assets of the Share Classes in foreign currency.
+Changes in the market value of the portfolio, as well as in subscriptions and redemptions of Share Classes in foreign currencies, can result in the hedging temporarily surpassing the aforementioned range.
 Pharus SICAV and the Investment Manager will then take all the necessary steps to bring the hedging back within the aforementioned limits.
 The hedging described has no effect on possible currency risks resulting from investments denominated in a currency other than the respective Sub-Fund's currency of account.